jaedsongms/Website/_pages/about.md

 I have a background in quantitative methods, but i'm also have experience with qualitative methods in academic and applied research.
 Between 2021 and 2023, I worked as a research assistant affiliated with the [Department of Political Science at Vanderbilt University](https://as.vanderbilt.edu/political-science/), under supervision of professor [Guillermo Toral](https://www.guillermotoral.com/).

 My research focuses on the dynamics of federalism and the interaction between local political institutions and public policies.
-In my doctoral dissertation, I seek to analyze the influence of the dynamics of local political institutions on the diffusion of intermunicipal cooperation arrengements in Brazilian federalism.
+In my doctoral dissertation, I seek to analyze the influence of local political institutions on the diffusion of intermunicipal cooperation arrengements in Brazilian federalism.

 Research interests:
 ======